-102-582 SEC.
-206b.
-DURATION OF DENIAL OF PORT PRIVILEGES AND SANCTIONS
+SEC.
+102.4 DURATION OF DENIAL OF PORT PRIVILEGES AND SANCTIONS (16 U.S.C.
+1826b)

-18 U.S.C.
-1826b

-Any denial of port privileges or sanction under section 206a of this Act with respect to a nation shall remain in effect until such time as the Secretary of Commerce certifies to the President and the Congress that such nation has terminated large-scale driftnet fishing by its nationals and vessels beyond the exclusive economic zone of any nation.
+Any denial of port privileges or sanction under section 101 with respect to a nation shall remain in effect until such time as the Secretary of Commerce certifies to the President and the Congress that such nation has terminated large-scale driftnet fishing or illegal, unreported, or unregulated fishing by its nationals and vessels beyond the exclusive economic zone of any nation.